 Lori Piestewa was a single mother of two young children.
 She lived in Tuba City, Arizona on the reservation.
 Lori was a Hopi Indian.
 After her death, her mother and father committed to raising her two children.
 They lived from paycheck to paycheck in an older, run-down mobile home.
 They owned the home, but not the land.

 Jessica Lynch and Lori Piestewa had a pact.
 They agreed that if anything happened to either one of them, that the other would make sure that the family was cared for.
 Jessica Lynch went a step beyond--she applied to Extreme Makeover: Home Edition to fulfill Lori's dream: a home where her entire family could live together and be happy.
 They accepted her application, declaring this to be the most challenging Extreme Makeover yet.
 They had one week.

-3. The home that the volunteers built ended up at about 4,000 sq. ft. with a separate playroom for the kids, and a special room where all of Lori Piestewa's pictures, belongings, and memorials are displayed.
+The home that the volunteers built ended up at about 4,000 square feet with a separate playroom for the kids, and a special room where all of Lori Piestewa's pictures, belongings, and memorials are displayed.
 The interior was designed with the family's Native American heritage in mind.

 The young son's room was designed entirely with a Lego theme; the daughter's room with a princess theme, complete with a closet full of princess clothes and a princess' coach bed.
 A barn and corral were built for a horse that was given to the family after Lori Piestewa's death.